 Mark C. Thompson, J.D.

 Mark Thompson joined the Country Club Bank organization in 1996 and currently holds the executive titles of Vice Chairman of Country Club Bank and President of parent holding company, CCB Financial Corporation.
 In his executive role, Mark also serves on the Board of Directors of these organizations.
 In addition, he serves in the leadership role of chairing Country Club Trust Company.

-He has served as an officer and a member of the Board of Directors of Platte Valley Bank, which had locations in Platte, Clay and Clinton counties in Missouri.
+He served as an officer and a member of the Board of Directors of Platte Valley Bank, which had locations in Platte, Clay and Clinton counties in Missouri.
 He also served as Chairman of Allen Bank and Trust Company in Harrisonville, Missouri, another sister bank of Country Club Bank, until it merged into Country Club Bank in 2009.